Hackathon-1/fml/app/README.md

-# Aspect :eyes:
+# Interact

-A suggestion engine for internet sourced content built on facial recognition technology.
+A suggestion engine for internet sourced content built on facial and audio recognition technology.